dapplion/annotated-spec/altair/beacon-chain.md

 ## Introduction

+Altair is the first beacon chain hard fork.
+Its main features are:

+- sync committees to support light clients
+- incentive accounting reforms to reduce spec complexity
+- penalty parameter updates towards their planned maximally punitive values

 <!-- NOTES-BEGIN -->

 Altair is the first hard fork of the Ethereum beacon chain.
 Its main features are: